Illustrating a Fitness Book

 Did your arm defy the laws of physics or did you just rotate it without really thinking?

 I showed that picture to a test group and not a single person noticed what was wrong and followed the instructions and illustration perfectly.
-That’s why I left it in, and why I started reading around the subject of image processing by the brain.
+That’s why I started reading around the subject of image processing by the brain.

 Giving up exercise because you can’t DO it.